AlexBAV/moderncom/README.md

 #include <moderncpp/com_ptr.h>
 ```

-This header file provides the following template classes: `belt::com::com_ptr` and `belt::com::ref`, For convenience, they are also available in `bcom` namespace as `bcom::ptr` and `bcom::ref` correspondingly.
+This header file provides the following template classes: `belt::com::com_ptr` and `belt::com::ref`.
+For convenience, they are also available in `bcom` namespace as `bcom::ptr` and `bcom::ref` correspondingly.

 #### `bcom::ptr`